How many times have you written a “To Do List” this week?

 I Love A List – Always Have

 I’m a bit of a “professional” list maker.
 I always have been since I was a primary school student.
 My Management career did nothing to break my list making passion.
-In fact it was one of the keys to my success and my list making behaviour was endorsed.
+In fact it was one of the keys to my success, causing my list making behaviour to be endorsed and encouraged.

 I can’t tell from one day to the next if I’ll be able to sit up for 2 hours straight, let alone achieve a list with 3 items on it.

 Something I love to do and is considered a good life discipline, is now something that can so quickly become my undoing.